 Task Management: All your tasks related to a prospect can be created and managed within Base CRM’s mobile app.

-Deals and Reports: Base CRM is not really meant for creating proposals.
+Deals and Reports: Zendesk CRM is not really meant for creating proposals.
 For this, you’d still have to use your own estimating system.
 As long as you send PDF or another type of document (even a link), this is where Base CRM can take over and shine.
 It can walk your salespeople through the whole sales process using just the mobile app.

 He or she can also check out some of the very slip reports to see how he is doing for that week, day, month or year.
 The reports are very visual and easy to use.
 There really is not a lot of tech learning needed.
 I have found that most good sales folks are not super detailed when it comes to the paperwork.
 That is why Base can be for the OCD, non-techie or disorganized salesperson.
 It works well for each type of user.